 Umpire hit in face by ball, Canada defaults vs Britain

-Umpire Arnaud Gabas, of France, holds ice to his face after being hit in the eye by a ball during a Davis Cup tennis mach between Canada's Denis Shapovalov and Britain's Kyle Edmund in Ottawa, Ontario, Sunday, Feb.
-5, 2017.
-Umpire Arnaud Gabas, of France, declares the match forfeited after being hit in the eye by a ball fired by Canada's Denis Shapovalov during a Davis Cup World Group tie tennis match between Shapovalov and Britain's Kyle Edmund in Ottawa, Ontario, Sunday, Feb.
-5, 2017.
+Umpire Arnaud Gabas, of France, declares the match forfeited after being hit in the eye by a ball fired by Canada's Denis Shapovalov during a Davis Cup World Group tie tennis match between Shapovalov and Britain... .
+Umpire Arnaud Gabas, of France, holds his face after being hit by a ball during first-round Davis Cup tennis match action between Canada's Denis Shapovalov and Britain's Kyle Edmund, Sunday, Feb.
+5, 2017, in Ott... .

 Add your comments below